jundalisay/spblist/content/en/social/economics/fallacies/credit.md

 Point 2 is questionable and so such a reasoning does not stand easily.
 Accordingly, money being credit is not in line with the definition of Plato, Smith, Montesquieu, Ricardo, Sismondi, Marx, Keynes, nor Mill on money or wealth.

+## The Growth of International Trade and the Credit Theory of Money

 The possible source of that idea is Graeber and the [Credit Theory of Money](https://wikipedia.org/wiki/Credit_theory_of_money).

 This theory only came to existence as a consequence of paper bank notes.